 How To Use

-Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking telbivudine and each time you get a refill.
-If you have any questions regarding the information, consult your doctor or pharmacist.
+Read the Patient Information Leaflet if available from your pharmacist before you start taking rabeprazole and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

 Take this medication by mouth as directed by your doctor, usually once daily with or without food.
 Dosage and length of treatment are based on your medical condition and response to treatment.

 Do not crush, chew, or split this medication.
 Swallow it whole.

 If needed, antacids may be taken along with this medication.
 If you are also taking sucralfate, take rabeprazole at least 30 minutes before sucralfate.

 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time each day.
 Continue to take this medication for the prescribed length of treatment even if you are feeling better.

 Tell your doctor if your condition persists or worsens.